GeoKnow/LinkedGeoData/README.md

 All of them are configured via `lgd.conf.dist`.
 You can override the default settings without changing this file by creating a `lgd.conf` file.
 If you installed the debian package, instead of the lgd.conf.dist file, the file /etc/sparqlify/sparqlify.conf` is used.
 If you are using the following scripts from the git repo, invoke them with `./scriptname.sh` (i.e. don't forget the `./` and `.sh`).

+* `lgd-createdb-snapshot`: A slightly experimental, but possibly much faster, version of the `lgd-createdb` script.
+Probably the `lgd-createdb` command will eventually refer to this version.

 * `lgd-createdb`: Creates and loads an LGD database
   * -h  postgres host name